🔥 Today Only: Save 30% on Premium — Offer Ends Soon! - Upgrade Now!

 Other Topics:

-The graph below shows information about the use of public transport in one country, by age group and location of residence, in 2016.
-Summarise the information by slecting and reporting the main fatures, and make comparisons where relevant.
-Write at least 150 words.
+The graph below shows information about the use of public transportation in one country by age and location of residence in 2016.

 See All